kav-welg-4/projects/README.md

 # projects
-A list of all my projects I've worked on from second year onwards.
+A list of all the main projects I've worked on for my uni courses.
+I have experience in C and Python.